(Magnet type, variety, and information)

 Max rod charge: (never measured a ceramic rod)

 The trick, to me, is playing the game of balancing the two controllable variables.
 Coil Strength to Magnetic field strength.
-Coil strength and the characteristics of a wires insulation type will have a small role.
+Coil strength and the characteristics of a wire’s insulation type will have a small role.
 The gauge of wire will also govern the amount of coil one can physically turn onto a bobbin.
 This will need to be taken into consideration along with wind cleanliness and shape.
-Another factor is the tension on line.
-It is very important to maintain a set tension on the line during winding.
+Another factor is the tension online.
+It is important to maintain a set tension on the line during winding.
 This will keep wraps tidy while eliminating any loose or wandering lengths of wire.
-A coil would too loose will be microphonic and be more prone to feeding back.
-When all of the variables mentioned are considered, one can begin to form a very reasonable expectation as for the type of sounds the pickup you are making will have.
+A coil wound too loose will be microphonic and be more prone to feeding back.
+When all the variables mentioned are considered, one can begin to form a very reasonable expectation as for the type of sounds the pickup you are making will have.